ICAS Discipline Board

 The full responsibilities of the Discipline Board are set out in ICAS’ General Regulations

 Providing guidance to be used in the disciplinary process, including sanctions guidance.
 Formulating, monitoring and delivering objectives.
 Ensuring adequate transparency in the disciplinary process through publication of sanctions and other material.
-Proposing Regulations to Council (the Discipline & Appeal Tribunals Regulations and the Independent Examiner Regulations).
+Proposing Regulations to Council (the Discipline & Appeal Tribunals Regulations and the Independent Reviewer Regulations).

 The Discipline Board also fulfils a strategic role, in that it monitors and responds to changes in legislation and public policy which may affect the way in which ICAS operates its disciplinary process.